-Printed Matter is pleased to announce the publication of Network, an artists’ project by Nicolas Jaar, co-published with his label Other People.
+Network is an artists’ project by Nicolas Jaar, co-published by Printed Matter and Jaar’s label Other People.
 Designed by Jena Myung and Maziyar Pahlevan, the book is the culmination of a multi-phase project from Jaar which takes the form of an online, semi-fictitious network of interlocking radio stations built around chance operations.

 Network, like the web-based radio network which precedes it, is conceived in thirds and built from three primary threads:

 i. new visual essays and text contributions from Lydia Lunch, Linda van Deursen and Nicolas Jaar